 Full ride data on Strava: https://www.strava.com/activities/589303732

-If Montana was a sound it would be the crickets that populate the lower grassy areas in excellent numbers.
+If Montana was a sound it would be crickets, at least in springtime.
+They populate the lower elevation grassy areas in surprising numbers, they are like a choir as I glide down dirt and asphalt flatlands.
 The border crossing into the USA is mostly uneventful.
-I do get asked about going through LA, seems I’m still getting flagged from the lost passport I entered the country on last year.
+I do get asked about going through LA a few weeks ago, seems I’m still getting flagged from the lost passport I entered the country on last year, ugh.

-Reached the first camping option quite early after clearing the first mountain pass of this leg into the USA Flathead region, known as Whitefish Divide.
+I reach the first camping option quite early, after clearing the first mountain pass of this leg into the USA Flathead region, known as Whitefish Divide.

 The campsite is really nice, by the river, whitetail deer wondering about camp.
-After resting up for some time I decide to push on as I don’t know what I’ll do with myself for another 7-8 hours until sundown!
-The campsite is empty at the moment.
+After resting up for some time I decide to push on, the campsite empty, I don’t know what I’ll do with myself for another 7-8 hours until sundown!

-It doesn’t take long to roll down some of the elevation and ride beside the Flathead River towards Ford Cabin, which is shown as a camping option on my gps, but not in the guide book.
+It doesn’t take long to roll down some of the elevation and find myself beside the Flathead River headed towards Ford Cabin, which is shown as a camping option on my GPS, but not in the guide book.
 I pull up here and decide I’ll either camp right beside the cabin, which has toilets outside.
-Or if someone has booked it I’ll move a little further down or perhaps they let me stay with them if I share some dark chocolate 🙂
+Or if someone has booked it I’ll move a little further down on some grass, or perhaps they let me stay with them if I share some dark chocolate.
+We’ll see.

 It’s a pleasant afternoon by the Flathead River which is only a few hundred feet from the cabin.
 A forest ranger swings by on his rounds, Corey, his quite pleasant and we chat about the area and where I’m headed tomorrow – Red Meadow Lake.
-Corey mentions there is usually snow on Red Meadow until late June/July while the road is gated, he hasn’t been up to check the road, but I’ll be able to push through it on the bike.
+Corey mentions there is usually snow on Red Meadow until late June/July while the road is gated, as it is currently, he hasn’t been up to check the snow but says I’ll be able to push through it on the bike.
 Nobody turns up to claim the cabin so I camp bedside it and Corey is okay with that also.
 Shame I don’t have the access code for the lock to get inside.

 Day 9.
 Alive in Whitefish